 While a quiet car can be nice at times, you’ll definitely want to listen to some quality jams while you’re driving cross-country.
 Before your trip, make sure you set aside some time to create a driving playlist or two so you’re prepared before you hit the road.
 You can use your smartphone, iPod, or MP3 player to make a list of your favorite songs.
 If you plan on traveling with friends, ask them to make their own playlist as well so there is never a shortage of good music.

 We hope that this article has been helpful as you start to plan your road trip.
 If you plan on flying out of the Denver International Airport (DIA) and you’re looking for a safe and secure place to park your car, reserve a parking space with ParkDIA today.
-We offer uncovered, covered, and valet parking spaces near DIA, and when you download our easy-to-use mobile app, you can easily reserve a space online.
+We offer uncovered and covered parking spaces near DIA, and when you download our easy-to-use mobile app, you can easily reserve a space online.
 Be sure to browse our parking rates and options.